isomerpages/moe-telokuraupri/_events-and-notices/Events/P1 Orientation 2024.md

 <p>All parents/ guardians</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Parents are to submit/verify their child/ward’s particulars on the <a href="https://pg.moe.edu.sg/forms/sdf" rel="noopener noreferrer nofollow" target="_blank">SDF Portal</a> from
+<p>Parents are to submit/verify their child particulars on the <a href="https://pg.moe.edu.sg/forms/sdf" rel="noopener noreferrer nofollow" target="_blank">SDF Portal</a> from
 25 Nov 2024 at 10am till 31 Dec 2024.</p>
 </td>
 </tr>